-Behavioral economics is an ongoing revolution in economics that examines aspects of decision-making left out of the rational actor model with fixed preferences.
+Behavioral economics is an ongoing revolution in economics that examines aspects of decision-making left out of the rational actor model.
 Although scholars in the middle of the 20th century were already documenting how actual decision-making often looks nothing like what the rational actor model predicts, these early efforts were mostly ignored by economists.
-The modern field of behavioral economics was launched when Kahneman and Tversky showed that decision-making systematically deviates from the rational actor model as a result of universal biases, heuristics, and susceptibility to framing effects.
-This research program substituted for the rational actor the 'quasi-rational' actor, who retains a key property of the rational actor exogenous preferences-provided that he thinks very carefully.
-In the last few decades, economic studies have given life to an insight $-\log a$ part of psychology, sociology, and anthropology - that cognition and preferences are shaped by the cultural and social patterns to which individuals have been exposed.
-From their experiences and exposure, societies construct cultural toolkits comprised of concepts, categories, narratives, identities, and worldviews.
-It is useful for many purposes to consider the agent as an 'enculturated actor.'
-We discuss the making of behavioral development economics, including how 'mental models' are a missing variable in economics, how institutions and cognition shape one another in a 'mutual cycle of constitution,' and how economists continue to try to shoehorn findings of differences across societies in development paths into the rational actor model.
-Three implications of our analysis are that 1) historical events can have persistent effects on how individuals think and cause societies to get 'stuck' at low levels of well-being; 2) relatively short-run interventions that give individuals new experiences can have long-run effects; and 3) by returning to its early roots in recognizing the enculturated actor, behavioral economics can help us better diagnose and address development challenges.
+The modern field of behavioral economics was launched when Kahneman and Tversky showed that the mechanics of cognition produce systematic errors of intuition, and that intuition guides much of human judgment and behavior.
+Their work launched a research program that substitutes for the rational actor the 'quasirational' actor, who retains a key aspect of rationality -exogenous preferencesprovided that he thinks very carefully.
+In the last few decades, economic studies have given life to an insight $-\log a$ part of sociology and anthropology - that cognition and preferences are shaped by concepts, categories, identities, narratives, and worldviews that reflect the cumulative experience of past generations.
+The agent in this second research program is the 'enculturated actor'; institutions and cognition shape one another in a 'mutual cycle of constitution.'
+It is misleading to shoehorn findings related to the enculturated actor into the rational actor model.
+Three implications of our analysis are that 1) historical events can have persistent effects on how individuals think and cause societies to get 'stuck' at low levels of well-being; 2) relatively short-run interventions that give individuals new experiences can have long-run effects; and 3) by returning to its early roots in recognizing the enculturated actor, behavioral economics can help economists better diagnose and address development challenges.